ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ### Storage in external TPM

-In this case described in figure 3, all the secure services, including secure storage, are handled by the TPM, however because the TPM is not embedded within the SoC there's a risk the bus connecting the TPM to the SoC can be snooped, unless the bus is using locking mechanisms and encrypted communications, which then will require an OTP to store the encryption keys for that bus communications.
-This also includes problems when using Linux OS as each application whenever needs to use the TPM they will have to have an unlocking key, which is impractical.
+In the scenario described in Figure 3, all secure services, including secure storage, are handled by the TPM.
+However, since the TPM is not embedded within the SoC, there is a risk that the bus connecting the TPM to the SoC could be snooped.
+This risk can be mitigated if the bus uses locking mechanisms and encrypted communications, which would require an OTP to store the encryption keys for the bus communication.

+Another challenge arises when using a Linux OS.
+Each application that needs to access the TPM would require an unlocking key, which is impractical.

-Nevertheless this design could achieve PSA Level 3, because the audit would be restricted to just the API handling the bus communications between the SoC and the TPM, which is a manageable piece of code to audit.
-On the other hand, given this design would not be compliant to PSA API as using an external TPM.
+Despite these challenges, this design could achieve PSA Level 3 because the audit would be limited to the API handling bus communications between the SoC and the TPM—a manageable amount of code to audit.
+However, this design would not comply with the PSA API, as it relies on an external TPM.

 ![Storage external TPM](images/storage_tpm_500px.jpg)